 Just as there are many symptoms of dizziness, there are a multitude of causes for dizziness including inner ear weakness, decreased sensation, medications, canalith displacement, or other health problems.
-Bodies in Balance Physical Therapy employs several have received specialty training to assess the causes of dizziness and to develop a customized plan to address the needs and to improve the condition of each individual.
+Several Bodies in Balance Physical Therapy employees have received specialty training to assess the causes of dizziness and to develop a customized plan to address the needs and to improve the condition of each individual.

 We have equipment and measures that have been proven to assess safety and function.
 We use these same measures to show improvements during the course of therapy.